 In order to calculate the viral coefficient you need to know the initial set of customers, the number of invites sent to each new customer and the percentage of invites that convert.
 Once the rate is repeated over several cycles, you get your viral coefficient.
 If the number is positive that means your customers are happy, you have achieved a sound product/market fit, you are liable to achieve high profits and finally that your cost of acquisition is low.

 This is one of the most important metrics since every startup dreams of turning in profits.
 Revenue thus is the income that you are able to bring in.
-This could be through sales revenue when your customers buy your product.
+This could be through sales revenue when your customers buy your product or MRR (monthly recurring revenue from subscription products).
 But it could also include other sources of income such as late fees and interest.
 One way of ensuring a higher revenue is to turn your ‘activated’ customers into paying customers.